You Are Not the Sum of Your ADHD Challenges

 Replacing All-or-Nothing ADHD Thinking with Wholeness

 Healing means “restoring to wholeness.”
-In order to heal, we need to be able to hold all of who we are in one image that embraces a diverse set of characteristics.
+In order to heal and regain confidence, we need to be able to hold all of who we are in one image that embraces a diverse set of characteristics.
 That means no longer over focusing on only our challenges or only our strengths.

 When we overemphasize one aspect of ourselves and dismiss the rest, we engage in reductionism.
 We reduce ourselves to one oversimplified or exaggerated attribute.
 Moving into a more complete narrative requires that we distance ourselves from reductionism and fill in the whole picture of ourselves.